-IS truffle attacks: At least 31 killed in Syrian desert ambush
+IS truffle picker attacks: At least 26 killed in Syrian desert ambush

 - Published

-At least 31 people searching for valuable truffles in the Syrian desert have been killed by the Islamic State (IS) group, human rights activists have said.
+At least 26 people searching for valuable truffles in the Syrian desert have been killed by the Islamic State group, state media and activists say.

-Civilians and military personnel were among the victims of the armed attack.
+Civilians and pro-government fighters were among the victims of the attack on Sunday in Hama province, the Syrian Observatory for Human Rights reported.

-IS militants have repeatedly preyed on those searching for the mushrooms, with more than 150 people killed this year.
+IS militants have repeatedly preyed on those searching for the fungus, with more than 150 people killed this year.

-A kilogram of the fungus can fetch more than the country's average monthly wage.
+A kilogram (2.2lb) can fetch more than the country's average monthly wage.

+Syria's state-run Sana news agency cited a police source as saying that IS militants attacked a group of civilians in the village of Duwaizin, in the eastern countryside of Hama, killing 26 of them.

-The UK-based Syrian Observatory for Human Rights (SOHR), which relies on a wide network of sources on the ground in Syria, said "civilians and at least 12 pro-regime fighters" were among those killed in the attack east of the city of Hama.
+The Syrian Observatory for Human Rights (SOHR), a UK-based monitoring group that relies on a wide network of sources on the ground in Syria, put the death toll at 36 and said the victims included at least 17 fighters from the pro-government National Defence Forces.

 Searching for the truffles is extremely dangerous as hunters contend with landmines and IS fighters maintain hideouts in the desert where they grow.